AwalaApp/network-website/legal/index.md

 ---
-title: Relaynet legal policies
+title: Awala legal policies
 ---

-# Relaycorp legal policies concerning Relaynet
+# Relaycorp legal policies concerning Awala

 We're committed to the principles of freedom of speech, personal privacy, transparency and net neutrality, as codified in our [Terms of use and Privacy Policy]({% link legal/terms.md %}).